You can find the MHS Course Guide here

 Art

 The curriculum of the art department is available for all students.
 These courses are designed to enable students to learn more about themselves and their abilities so they can succeed in school and in life.
-These classes will help prepare the serious art student as well as enhance the skills of all students.
+These classes will help prepare the serious art student as well as enhance the artistic skills of all students.

 Course Offerings